aappddeevv/dynamics-client/docs/src/main/tut/docs/importdata.md

 ## Subcommands
 * list-imports: List import maps.
 * list-importfiles: List import files.
 These are typically created as part of creating an import job.
+* dump-errors: Dump detailed info about importfiles that import errors.
+In the UI, you can only export the rows, this dump gets everything.
 * bulkdelete: Create a bulkdelete job from a query file.
 * delete: Delete imports (jobs) by name.
 * import: Import data.
 Specify a data file and an available import map.
 The